BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 2. Finding one's people
 <p>
-    I've noticed that people who've found happiness in life have typically "found their people" and become part of a trusted inner circle.
+    I've noticed that people who've found happiness in life have usually "found their people" and become part of a trusted inner circle.
     Tenured professor, senior vice president, grandparent with lots of offspring.
 </p>